Purdue Alumni Association Elections

 Board of Directors and Trustee

-The 2021 Purdue Alumni Association board and trustee elections will take place from 8:00 a.m.
-ET on Monday, May 3, to 5:00 p.m.
-ET on Friday, May 7.
-Members will elect two directors and one trustee; each will serve a three-year term commencing July 1.
-Directors and trustees serve without compensation.
+The 2023 Purdue Alumni Association board and trustee elections will take place online from 8 a.m.
+ET on Monday, April 10, to 5 p.m.
+ET on Friday, April 14.

 Members must first register to vote by creating a Purdue Connect online account.
 This website is managed by the Purdue for Life Foundation and verifies membership in the Purdue Alumni Association.
-To register, visit connect.purdue.edu/s/login.
+Visit connect.purdue.edu/s/login to register.

 Board of Directors Candidates

 Garretson, chief marketing officer at Ceres Solutions Cooperative, has worked as a team leader in agricultural technology development and strategic digital business enablement across the country.
 A graduate of the Indiana AgrIInstitute Leadership Program, he serves as a leader for many local and statewide organizations, including the Agribusiness Council of Indiana, the Knox County Community Foundation, the Knox County Indiana Economic Development, the Knox County Rural Broadband Taskforce, and the Pantheon, a business and innovation theater that partners with the Purdue Foundry.
 Garretson currently serves as secretary for the Purdue Agricultural Alumni Association board of directors, and he has been the president of his local Purdue Ag Alumni chapter for the last 10 years.
 Garretson and his wife, Tiffany (Vieck) Garretson (EDU’05), have two children.
 He is an annual member of the Purdue Alumni Association.